open-tribe/smart-chat-react/README.md

 ## smart-chat-react

+smart-chat-react provides:

-smart-chat-react is a Chat React component, built with the [3box-chatbox](https://github.com/open-tribe/3box-chatbox-react), and support smart contract functions to filter the members / moderators.
+1. a Chat React component called `ChatRoom`, built with the [3box-chatbox](https://github.com/open-tribe/3box-chatbox-react), and natively invoke smart contract functions to filter the members / moderators.
+2. Chat APIs for listing members and moderators, getting posts, post messages, etc. (We may move chat APIs into a separate project later)

 ## Getting Started

 1. Install the component
 2. Use the component
-3. Chat APIs
+3. Use chat APIs

 ### 1. Install the component